 He has also penned local history articles for the Piqua Daily Call, The Journal of the War of 1812 and several historical societies.

 After eleven years of employment working as a Press Line Leader and Quality Control Technician, Tim worked for eight years as a propeller assembler and technical writer.
-He is currently is employed as a Human Resources Administrator.
+Before retiring, he was locally employed as a Human Resources Administrator for many years.

 He holds a Certificate in Technical Writing, an Associates of Technical Study in Management Communications, and an Associates of Applied Business in Human Resource Management from Edison Community College.